opentk/opentk.net/learn/appendix_opengl/KHR_debug.md

 >
 > Although in some cases (particularly where only 7-bit ASCII characters are
 > used) the number of characters in the C# string and the number of characters
-> in the C string are going to match, the most appropriate way would be to
+> in the C string are going to match, it might not always be the case.
-> measure the length of the string in bytes using
-> `System.Text.Encoding.UTF8.GetByteCount()`.
-However, that still takes
-> significant time and effort, so you might just want to use `-1` instead.
 >
 > Using `-1` is allowed by the extension as the length of a string, where the
 > graphics driver will calculate the length of the null terminated C string
 > itself.
+This applies for other functions in the extension too.

 _Here are a few examples of object labels in different OpenGL debugging software._